canon-protocol/website/.well-known/README.md

 ## Current Files

 - `canon-verify-placeholder` - Placeholder file.
-Replace "placeholder" with actual token from spec.farm when registering.
+Replace "placeholder" with actual token from a registry when registering.

 ## Adding New Registries